Azure/batch-shipyard/recipes/NAMD-Infiniband/README.md

 ### Jobs Configuration
 The jobs configuration should set the following properties within the `tasks` array which should have a task definition containing:
+* `image` should be the name of the Docker image for this container invocation.
+* `name` is a unique name given to the Docker container instance.
+This is required for Multi-Instance tasks.
 * `command` should contain the `mpirun` command.
 If using the sample `run_namd.sh` script then `"/sw/run_namd.sh <benchmark> <steps> <ppn>"` can be used to run the included benchmarks: